Qods Mohajer: Operational history

 On November 7, 2004, Hezbollah flew a UAV over northern Israel for about 5 minutes.
 The UAV entered Israeli airspace at more than 100 knots and an altitude of about 1,000 feet, flew briefly over the seaside city of Nahariya, and fell into the sea.
 Some sources have identified the UAV as a Mohajer-4.
 There are reports that Iran sold eight Mohajer-4s to Hezbollah.

-Mohajer-4s have been used in the civil wars in Iraq and Syria.
+Mohajer-4s have been extensively used by the Syrian Army during the Syrian civil war.
 On 16 May 2015, the Turkish Air Force shot down a Mohajer-4 that violated its airspace.
 Mohajer-4s have also crashed, or been shot down, over Islamic State-held territories.
 A Mohajer-4 in Iraqi markings was downed over Iraq, but it is not clear if the UAV was actually being operated by the Iraqi Armed Forces.

 Mohajer-4s are located at Iran's Konorak Air Base and at Bandar Jask.
 There is a designation of the Mohajer-4 called "Shahin", which may be a sub-variant with unknown differences, or a designation for the Mohajer-4 in Iranian Army Ground service.
 There is also another sub-variant with unknown differences called the "Hodhod A/100".

 In addition, Mohajer-4s are used by Iran's border guard to interdict drug smuggling.